Skip to main content

 Help from patient support groups

-Some people find it very hard to not worry about cancer coming back.
-For some people these thoughts become a fear that interferes with daily life.
-Some people deal with these thoughts by distraction, or by focusing on what’s most important to them each day.
-Others take measures such as joining a peer support group or seeing a mental health professional.
+Some people find it very hard to not worry about cancer coming back and these thoughts interfere with daily life.
+Some handle these thoughts by distraction, or by focusing on what’s most important to them each day.
+Others take actions such as joining a peer support group or seeing a mental health professional.

-Talk to your cancer care team about your worries and concerns.
+Talk to your cancer care team or primary care team about your worries and concerns.
 Get help if you need it to deal with your emotions and live life to the fullest.

 The American Cancer Society medical and editorial content team